 Alternative names: Paired bar/column chart, Clustered bar/column chart

 A grouped bar chart (or a grouped column chart if the bars are positioned vertically) is a multi-series variation of a bar/column chart where every category is represented by several columns communicating different aspects of the main category.
 Columns of each category are separated from the other categories using spacing.
 We use this type of chart to compare multiple series.
 Opposite to a basic bar chart, which doesn’t require any data to be formatted, to create a grouped bar/column chart, the data must be first organized.
-See other grouped bar and column chart examples here.
+You can find more grouped bar chart examples on inspiration page.

 Alternative name: Lollipop plot

 A lollipop chart can be a sweet alternative to a regular bar chart if you are dealing with a lot of categories and want to make optimal use of space.
 It shows the relationship between a numeric and a categorical variable.
 This type of chart consists of a line, which represents the magnitude, and ends with a dot, or a circle, which highlights the data value.
 So it probably suffices to say that it is designed to resemble a bunch of lollipops.
-See examples of similar charts here.
+You can find more examples of lollipop charts on inspiration page.

 Alternative name: Bullet graph

 A bullet chart is a type of chart designed to benchmark against a target value and ranges.
 It’s a very space-efficient chart used primarily for displaying performance data.
 Visually, bullet charts resemble a combination of bar/column charts and progress bars.
 The results are shown in a single bar or column.
 The ranges bar is constructed based on values from a category that comparison will be based on (for example competitor sales figures).
 All these values are then divided into a certain number of sub-ranges (in most cases it’s quartiles).
 Target shows the value which is aimed for.
 And the bar shows the actual figures.
-See other examples of bullet charts here.
+You can find more examples of bullet charts on inspiration page.

 Alternative name: Dot chart